Podocarpus totara

-Podocarpus totara (/"toUt@r@/), commonly known as the tōtara, is a species of podocarp tree endemic to New Zealand.
-Found across New Zealand, the tree is can grow up to a height of 35 m, and is known for its longevity.
+Podocarpus totara (/"toUt@r@/), the tōtara, is a species of coniferous tree in the family Podocarpaceae, endemic to New Zealand.
+Found across New Zealand, the tree can grow up to a height of 35 m, and is known for its longevity.

 The wood of tōtara is rot-resistant, and prized in Māori culture, and was often used as a material to create large-scale waka.